[Investigation] Cyprus: Russia's EU weak link?

 But it would be a mistake to hope voters might change things by punishing wrongdoers in the ballot box, Demetriades said.

-It remains to be seen if the Danske Bank scandal will have political consequences.
+It remains to be seen if the Danske Bank scandal will have political consequences in Denmark.

 Public perception of corruption in Cyprus also worsened in the past five years, when its rating slid by nine points in an index by Transparency International, an NGO in Brussels.